AstroSnail/nixos-at-home/README.md

   so reinstalling the package isn't necessary (unless there are new files).

 ## Usage examples
+- `nix run .#yggdrasil profile` to print the profile where the service will be installed.
 - `nix run .#yggdrasil update` to add/update the yggdrasil service in the current user's profile directory.
 - `sudo nix run .#yggdrasil update` to do this on the root user's profile